clojuredocs/guides/articles/tutorials/vim_fireplace.md

               (parse-args args)))))
 ```

-To run the test, save the file, `:w`, and now we'll invoke our first foreplay.vim command, `cpr`. *All commands are run in normal mode, so bang on escape a few times first*.
+To run the test, save the file, `:w`, and now we'll invoke our first fireplace.vim command, `cpr`. *All commands are run in normal mode, so bang on escape a few times first*.
 This performs a `(require ... :reload)` on the current buffer/namespace.
 Here we don't even get a chance to run the test.
 The code doesn't even compile because `command-line-args.core/parse-args` hasn't been defined yet.
 Let's fix that.

-*Note: Anytime foreplay reports an exception in a namespace, you can get the full stack trace by opening Vim's "location list" with `:lopen`.
+*Note: Anytime fireplace reports an exception in a namespace, you can get the full stack trace by opening Vim's "location list" with `:lopen`.
 Hit enter on a Clojure stack frame to jump to the relevant source.*

 The easiest way to get to the `command-line-args.core` namespace is to put your cursor on `command-line-args.core` in the `ns` declaration at the top of the file and hit `gf`.
 This key combination will open the file for the namespace under the cursor. *It even works for namespaces in jar files!*